-A Yellow behaviour slip will refer to the reason and will be recorded on the class list with the date.
+The child will be sent to the AHT/HT office at break/dinner time with a Yellow behaviour slip, which will refer to the reason.
+The level will be recorded on the class list with the date.
 The slip will then be filed behind the class list.
+Use guidelines below as a reference.